Categories

-ITIL has been undergoing improvements over the years, with the first publication in the 90s focusing on standardizing IT practices.
+ITIL has been undergoing improvements over the years, with the first publication in the 90s focusing on standardising IT practices.
 This was to create standards for IT systems that would make service delivery more efficient.
 The latest ITIL 4 version is more value-oriented, which explains why ITIL could be valuable for many organisations.

 The ITIL processes address various aspects of IT service management including risk management, service management cost, customer relations, service strategy, and more.